m-sabonkudi/Multi-Vendor-Ethereum-Marketplace/README.md

 ### 1. Prepare your wallet

-- Install the MetaMask web3 wallet.
+- Install the MetaMask web3 wallet extension in your browser.
 - Connect your wallet to the correct network (the app should indicate if it’s a testnet or mainnet).

 ### 2. Browse and choose